Athletics at the 2016 Summer Olympics – Men's pole vault: Competition format

 The competition consisted of two rounds, qualification and final.
 In qualification, each athlete had three attempts at each height and was eliminated if he failed to clear any height.
 Athletes who successfully jumped the qualifying height moved on to the final.
 If fewer than 12 reached that height, the best 12 moved on.
 Cleared heights reset for the final, which followed the same three-attempts-per-height format until all athletes reached a height they could not jump.

 Records

 Prior to the competition, the existing world and Olympic records were as follows.

 Two men were left after 5.93 metres, with the bar raised to a potential Olympic record height of 5.98 metres.
 Renaud Lavillenie cleared it on his first attempt, breaking the record.
-Thiago Braz da Silva passed at the height, as matching the new record would do him no good in placement in the event.
+Thiago Braz passed at the height, as matching the new record would do him no good in placement in the event.
 At 6.03 metres, Lavillenie missed, Braz missed, Lavillenie missed again, and then Braz cleared to take the Olympic record from Lavillenie.
 The Frenchman took his final attempt at 6.08 metres, unsuccessfully; with the gold medal secured, Braz did not jump at the greater height.

 The following national record was established during the competition: